TheRacetrack/racetrack/docs/user.md

 Invoke k9s on your command line and navigate to the pods view using `:pods`.
 Hit `0` to display all Kubernetes namespaces.
-Under the `racetrack` namespace, you should see `job-adder-blabla-bla`.
+Under the `racetrack` namespace, you should see `job-adder-v-0-0-2`.

 ### Authentication

 Racetrack requires you to authenticate with a token.
-To manage users and tokens, visit Racetrack dashboard page: http://localhost:7003/dashboard/.
+To manage users and tokens, visit [Racetrack dashboard page](http://localhost:7003/dashboard/).
 Default super user is `admin` with password `admin`.
 Once the Racetrack is started, it is recommended to create other users, and deactivate default `admin` user for security purposes.